-- Every student in Alameda County shall have access to SR2S activities that educate on and encourage the safe use of green modes of transportation (biking, walking, carpooling, transit, etc.) to school. - SR2S program school liaisons to support schools in program implementation is an integral component of the Alameda CTC program. - Safe Infrastructure is critical to the success of SR2S educational and encouragement activities and requires partnership with cities.
+- Every student in Alameda County shall have access to SR2S activities that effectively educate on and encourage the safe use of green modes of transportation to school (biking, walking, carpooling, transit, etc.). - SR2S program school liaisons to support schools in program implementation is an integral component of the Alameda CTC program. - Safe Infrastructure is critical to the success of SR2S educational and encouragement activities and requires partnership with cities, county, and school districts. - Performance measures for the SR2S program will be comprehensive and contextsensitive and evaluation results will feed into a process of continuous improvement.

-- Performance measures for the SR2S program will be comprehensive and contextsensitive and evaluation results will feed into a process of continuous improvement. - Expansion and sustainability of a robust SR2S program requires establishing and maintaining effective partnerships. - Effective engagement with parents as "decision-makers" is key to the success in shifting to "green" transportation modes.
+- Expansion and sustainability of a robust SR2S program requires establishing and maintaining effective partnerships. - Effective engagement with parents as "decision-makers" is key to the success in shifting to "green" transportation modes.